Links on Android Authority may earn us a commission. Learn more.

 It’s not always easy to choose the perfect tablet right away, but at least there’s an easy place to start.
 Before you get into screen sizes and processors, you have to nail down your operating system.
 After all, Android vs iOS will impact everything else you do on your new device.

 Once you’ve settled the operating system debate, it’s time to move into the specifics of your tablet.
 That means deciding on how much screen you really need.
 The iPad Mini, for example, comes in at less than eight inches, while Samsung’s premium Galaxy Tab S7 Plus is a massive 12.4-inches.

 iOS, Windows, or Android — this is the most critical decision you have to make when buying a tablet.

 It also means nailing down your storage options.
 If you’re planning to scroll through social media or binge shows over Wi-Fi, you may not need as many gigs.
 However, those of you hoping to download movies, games, and more will want to find something with a bit more space.

 One final thing to keep in mind is build quality.
 Many of Samsung’s Galaxy Tabs and Apple’s iPads come with aluminum bodies, which can usually handle wear and tear.
 On the other hand, most cheaper tablets stick with plastic backs to save on weight and cost.

 See also: The best cheap Android tablets

 Still unsure what operating system to get, looking for more options, or other buying advice?
 Below we’ll discuss our favorite tablet choices and who they are for.
 Afterward, keep reading for questions/answers, a bit on the OS differences, and more.

 The best tablets (Android and iOS)

 Best Apple tablets

 - The Apple iPad (10.2-inch, 2021) is the best tablet overall, with an A13 Bionic chip, excellent battery life, and excellent display.

-- The Apple iPad Air (10.9-inch, 2020) is the top premium iPad, offering an updated design that’s much closer to the iPad Pro.
+- The Apple iPad Air (10.9-inch, 2022) is the top premium iPad, offering an updated chip and design that’s closer to the iPad Pro.

 - The Apple iPad Mini (8.3-inch, 2021) is our favorite small tablet, thanks to its portable size and brand-new A15 Bionic chip.

 Best Android tablets